ory/elements/README.md

 # Ory Elements

-Ory component library for custom UI integration and development.
-A set of tools
+Ory Elements is a component library that makes building login, registration and account pages for Ory a breeze.

-Here we are using [Vite](https://vitejs.dev/) as the bundler instead of only Rollup.
-This makes the bundling experience a bit easier and really fast!
-We can now support a variety of environments through a singular repository.
-For example, in this repository we already have React, Preact and HTML support.
+It works with vanilla HTML, React and Preact out of the box, and uses [Vite](https://vitejs.dev/) as a fast and easy bundler that supports a variety of environments through a singular repository.

-## Run Storybook
+## Quickstart: Storybook

+Explore the Ory Elements via [Storybook](https://storybook.js.org/)!

-Clone this repository and:
+Clone this repository and run:

 ```shell
 npm i